How to Buy Tickets for the Prado Museum in Madrid ⋆ FullTravel.it

 What is the best time to visit the Prado Museum?

-The best time to visit the Prado Museum to avoid crowds is during weekday mornings just as the museum opens.
-This way, you avoid weekend tourists and residents off work.
-Mornings also tend to be less crowded, as most tourists prefer entry times between 11:00 and 14:00.
-The high season will also affect the number of visitors inside, so if possible, visit the museum during the low season (March-May) or the off-season (November-February).
+The best time to visit the Prado Museum to avoid the crowds is on weekdays in the morning right when the museum opens.
+This way, you avoid the weekend tourists and residents who come after work.
+Mornings also tend to be less crowded since most tourists prefer entry times between 11:00 AM and 2:00 PM.
+Peak season will also impact the number of visitors inside, so if possible, visit the museum during the low season (March-May) or the off-season (November-February).

 What are the opening hours of the Prado Museum?